Author: Ben

 After successfully subjugating the State of Wei (魏), Han Xin (韓信)’s forces moved to attack the State of Zhao (趙, also called Dai 代) through the Jingxing Pass (井陘關) in late 205 BCE.
 The Zhao (趙) forces, which outnumbered Han Xin (韓信)’s, encamped on the plain just outside the pass to meet them.

 Sensing an opportunity to deal a decisive blow to the overconfident Zhao (趙), Han Xin (韓信) ordered a cavalry unit to sneak into the mountains behind the Zhao (趙) camp and to remain hidden until battle started.
-He then ordered half of his remaining army to position themselves in view of the Zhao (趙) forces with the Tao River (洮水) behind them, something Sun Tzu’s Art of War (孫子兵法) explicitly advises against (due to the inability to retreat).
+He then ordered half of his remaining army to position themselves in full view of the Zhao (趙) forces with their backs to the Tao River (洮水), something Sun Tzu’s Art of War (孫子兵法) explicitly advises against (due to the inability to retreat).
 This “error” likely reinforced the Zhao (趙) commander’s overconfidence, as he made no move to pre-emptively flank or deny the Han (漢) forces their encampment.

 Han Xin (韓信) bet his entire outnumbered command on a deception tactic based on little more than an understanding of his army’s and the enemy’s psychology.
 He won a decisive victory which helped reverse the tide of the war.
 The State of Zhao (趙) fell, and the State of Jiujiang (九江) and the State of Yan (燕) switched allegiances to the Han (漢).
 This battle even inspired a Chinese expression “fighting a battle with one’s back facing a river” (背水一戰) to describe fighting for survival in a “last stand”.